moritzobenauer/pottsmodel-python/README.md

 ## Thermodynamic Results

 ### Ising Model (Q=2)
 For the $Q=2$ case a second order phase tranisition can be observed.
-The vertical line indicates the analytical *Onsager* solution.[^4]
+The vertical line indicates the analytical *Onsager* solution.[^4] The label *HI* indicated that only the energy interval [-2;0] was sampled and then mirrored.
+The results match thermodynamic calculations reported in the literature.[^2]
 ![ising_lnge](./figures/ising_lnge.png)
 ![ising_lnge](./figures/ising_C.png)
 ![ising_lnge](./figures/ising_S.png)

 ### Higher Order (Q=8)
 For the $Q=8$ case a first order phase tranisition can be observed.
+The results match thermodynamic calculations reported in the literature.[^2]
 ![ising_lnge](./figures/q8_lnge.png)
 ![ising_lnge](./figures/q8_C.png)
 ![ising_lnge](./figures/q8_S.png)